top of page

 Determinants of Interest Rates (e.g., real and nominal):

-Capital Asset Pricing Model (CAPM) and Security Market Line (SML) (e.g., beta and risk premium):
+Capital Asset Pricing Model (CAPM) and Security Market Line (SML):

 Diversification (e.g., market risk, company-specific risk, portfolio risk):